ElianCordoba/softwareontheroad/src/content/react-hooks.md

   ```
   _example using `useState` hook to store state in a function component_

-  **Less lines of code to do the same think!**
+  ** Fewer lines of code to do the same thing!**

-  But is not just that, with react hooks **you can now reuse stateful logic** and have a **better separation of concerns**.
+  But is not just that, with React hooks **you can now reuse stateful logic** and have a **better separation of concerns**.

-  At first this new API may appear weird to you but stay with me, you will learn how to get the most out of it.
+  At first, this new API may appear weird to you but stay with me, you will learn how to get the most out of it.

 ## The existing hooks

   The new API comes with two main pre-existing hooks, and some others for other use cases

-  - The `useState` is the _State hook_ use it for declaring state in your components
+  - The `useState` is the _State hook_ use it for declaring the state in your components

   - The `useEffect` is the _Side effects hook_ use it for data fetching, manually changing the DOM, and etc.

 # Those peculiar brackets

-  You might be asking what the sintax `const [age, setAge] = useState(24)` means,
+  You might be asking what the syntax `const [age, setAge] = useState(24)` means,
   but is just the new way to destructuring an array, let me show you another way to do it.

   ```javascript